 All schools open for transfer will be identified by November 15th of each year.
 Only schools with adequate building space and grade level enrollment numbers below capacity will be open for transfer.

 Residents, BCPS full-time employees, and temporary non-residents may apply to transfer to another school in the Bullitt County Public School District that is open for transfer for the following school year by filing a properly completed transfer request with the office of the Director of Pupil Personnel beginning December 1.
 Priority will be given to applications received by January 15th.
-Applications will continue to be accepted up to one (1) week prior to opening day.
-However, applications received after January 15th shall be considered in the order received until enrollment numbers reach grade level capacity.
+However, applications received after January 15th shall be considered in the order received until enrollment numbers reach grade level capacity or by the July 31st deadline.

 Parents/guardians of non-resident (out-of-district/HB 563) students may make application for a transfer to another school in the District that is open for transfer for the following school year after completion of an Online Registration (OLR) application.
-Once OLR has been completed, parents/guardians will need to file a properly completed transfer request with the office of the Director Pupil Personnel beginning April 1.
-Applications will continue to be accepted up to one (1) week prior to opening day.
 All applications shall be considered in the order received until enrollment numbers reach grade level capacity and are subject to other priority considerations.

 Parents/guardians of an In-District child entering preschool may make application for a transfer for their child to attend preschool at another school in the District by filing a properly completed Transfer Request Form with the office of the Director of Pupil Personnel at any time after enrollment.
 Transfers will be approved/denied by the building Principal based on the requirements.
 Preschool students on a transfer shall return to their home school based on residence for Kindergarten.